 Although this feature is very useful, it can also be very unreliable.
 Setting a server color through the Connect to Server window and Registered Servers work independent of each other, even for the same login.
 The best practice is to set the same server color settings through both the Connect to Server window and Registered Servers.

 Once the status color for a server is set up correctly when a new query is opened for that server, the status bar will be colored, in this example, green:

-However, switching from one SQL Server instance to another can lead to misbehavior and not coloring the status bar as set in the first place.
+However, switching from one SQL Server instance to another can lead to misbehavior and not coloring the status bar as a set in the first place.
 Another drawback of this feature is that the settings are stored within SSMS, and the settings won’t apply in SSMS on another machine, which makes it impossible to share the settings with for example colleagues in a company.

 Furthermore, there could be multiple databases for multiple environments on the same SQL Server instance.
 The biggest drawback of setting connection color in SSMS is the lack of the option to set colors down to a database level.

 Let’s explore another solution and see how to set up a custom connection color to both status bar and query tab in both SSMS and Visual Studio with a neat feature in ApexSQL Complete called the Tab coloring.

-ApexSQL Complete is a free productivity add-in that integrates seamlessly into both SSMS and Visual Studio and helps users write code faster with its neat features, and much more.
+ApexSQL Complete is a productivity add-in that integrates seamlessly into both SSMS and Visual Studio and helps users write code faster with its neat features, and much more.

 Tab coloring feature is designed to set connection colors in SSMS for a single SQL Server instance, down to a database level.
 To set a server status color in ApexSQL Complete, navigate to ApexSQL Complete menu in SSMS, select Options from the submenu, and then click the Tab coloring tab: